The Effect of Interacting Dark Energy on Mass-Temperature Relation in Galaxy Clusters: Interacting Dark Energy Models and Virial Theorem

 where $H$ is the Hubble parameter, $\rho_c$ is the cold dark matter density, $\rho_b$ is the baryonic matter density and $\rho_x$ represents the density of dark energy (with $w_x <0$ constant of its equation of state (EOS)).\\

 Here, $Q$ describes the rate of energy density transfer between DE and DM, which is resulted from the interaction between them.
-For $Q > 0$ describes the transfer of energy from DE to DM and on the other hand, $Q < 0$ shows the transfer of energy from DM to DE.
-Note that baryons, ($b$), and photons, ($\gamma$), are not coupled to the dark sector; therefore, $Q_\gamma$ and $Q_b$ considered to be equal to zero.\\
+For $Q > 0$, it describes the transfer of energy from DE to DM, and on the other hand, $Q < 0$ shows the transfer of energy from DM to DE.
+Note that baryons ($b$) and photons ($\gamma$), are not coupled to the dark sector; therefore, $Q_\gamma$ and $Q_b$ considered to be equal to zero.\\

-Variety of functions have been proposed and studied for $Q$, including linear and non-linear combinations of $\rho_x$ and $\rho_c$.
-In this paper, we are going to concentrate on five various models for $Q$, which are rather simple and commonplace in literature:
+A variety of functions have been proposed and studied for $Q$, including linear and non-linear combinations of $\rho_x$ and $\rho_c$.
+In this paper, we concentrate on five various models for $Q$, which are rather simple and common in literature:

 Here, $\xi_1$, $\xi_2$, $\xi_3$, $\alpha_j$ and $\Gamma_j$ are the main parameters of interacting dark sector ($j=c,x$).
 First four models are interesting, due to being coefficient with the Hubble parameter, which leads to more straightforward calculations.
 Whereas, Model V is more complicated and has a physical meaning.
 According to this model, the oscillation inflaton field decays into relativistic particles during reheating process after inflation in early universe, and $\Gamma_j$ describes decay width \cite{CalderaCabral:2008bx}.
 Constant parameters in Models I to IV are dimensionless, while in Model V, $\Gamma_j$ has the dimension of the Hubble parameter.
-For further explanations about these choices for $Q$, look at Refs. \cite{CalderaCabral:2009ja} and \cite{vonMarttens:2018iav}. \\
+For further explanations about these choices for $Q$, look at \cite{CalderaCabral:2009ja} and \cite{vonMarttens:2018iav}. \\